shodhan-rai/shodhan-rai/README.md

 ###

-<p align="left">✨ Developing applications and gaining hands-on experience in web development.<br>📚 Currently learning Cybersecurity and improving my soft skills.<br>🎯 Goals: Secure an entry-level role to contribute to scalable solutions.<br>🎲 Fun fact: Passionate traveler and participant in Hacktoberfest.</p>
+<p align="left">✨ Developing applications and gaining hands-on experience in web development.<br>🎯 Goals: Secure an entry-level role to contribute to scalable solutions.<br>🎲 Fun fact: Passionate traveler and participant in Hacktoberfest.</p>

 ###